Youth and Family Services

 Yes, all youths will be assessed regardless of the referral source.
 Our process for children, adolescents, and young adults (19 years old and younger) begins with a mental health assessment.
 Every assessment is followed by feedback on that assessment, including diagnostic results and treatment recommendations.
 Then, the assessor helps to facilitate a referral to services within our clinic or to another treatment provider in the community.

-Who can call to make an appointment?
+Who can make an appointment at the CEBYMH?

 Our Services and Resources